+The shout of dispersion and the gleaming of arms sheltered me,

+The obstructing strength of Dillus2 ab Evrai,

+Ar donniar gwyar gonofiai

-The shout of dispersion and the gleaming of arms sheltered me, The obstructing strength of Dillus2 ab Evrai, Gwyddfeirch tonn torrynt yn ertrai, Gwythur naws fal traws ai treisiai, Gwyddfid Eingl ynghladd au trychai, Gwyddgwn coed colled au porthai, Gwyddwal dyfneual dyfnasai fy modd, Fy meddiant a gaffaei.
-Colleis Arglwydd call ni'm collai, Corf eurdorf, eurdal am rhoddai, Cof cadflawdd am cawdd, am carai Car Cerddawr, cerddai ai cyrchai, Gryd wasgar, llachar, a'm llochai, Grym dilludd Dillus fab Efrai "1 Gwythyr ab Greidiol, a warrior who served under Arthur, and the father of one of his three wives called Gwenhwyvar.
+Gwyddfeirch tonn torrynt yn ertrai,

+Gwythur naws fal traws ai treisiai,

+Gwyddfd Eingl ynghladd au trychai,

+Gwyddgwn coed colled au porthai,

+Gwyddwal dyfneual dyfnasai fy modd,

+Fy meddiant a gaffaei.

+Colleis Arglwydd call ni'm collai,

+Corf eurdorf, eurdal am rhoddai,

+Cof cadfiawdd am cawdd, am carai

+Car Cerddawr, cerddai ai cyrchai,

+Gryd wasgar, llachar, a'm llochai,

+Grym dilludd Dillus fab Efrai

+"Gwythyr ab Greidiol, a warrior who served under Arthur, and the father of one of his three wives called Gwenhwyvar.
 His grave is noticed in the Englynion y Beddau, Myv.
 Arch. i. p.
 81. He is also a distinguished character in Welsh romance.
 See the Mabinogi of Kilhwch and Olwen, ii.
 305."
-Extracted by permission from part VI. of the Biographical Dictionary by R. Williams, B.A.
-Llangadwaladr, a most valuable work, now in the press.
-2 Dillus ab Evrai, called also Dillus Varchawc, and Dillus Varvawc.
+Extracted by permission from the Biographical Dictionary by R. Williams, M.A., Llangadwaladr, a most valuable work.

+Dillus ab Evrai, called also Dillus Varchawc, and Dillus Varvawc.
 He is mentioned in the Mabinogi of Kilhwch and Olwen; and as that is the only notice I have seen of him, I will quote it here.
-Before Kilhwch could marry Olwen, it was necessary to obtain the comb, the sciesors, and razor, which were between the ears of the boar Trwyth ; this boar could only be successfully hunted, with Drudwyn the cub of Greid the son of Eri; this cub could only be held by a leash made of the beard of Dillus the bearded; and this beard must have been plucked with wooden tweezers, while the owner was still living.
-Kai and Bedwyr, two of Arthur's knights, one day espy Dillus, "the greatest robber that ever fied before Arthur," asleep in a wood, dig " a pit under his feet, the largest in the world," and having struck him a violent blow, squeeze him into it.
+Before Kilhwch could marry Olwen, it was necessary to obtain the comb, the scissors, and razor, which were between the ears of the Boar Trwyth; this boar could only be successfully hunted with Drudwyn, the cub of Greid the son of Eri; this cub could only be held by a leash made of the beard of Dillus the bearded; and this beard must have been plucked with wooden tweezers, while the owner was still living.
+Kai and Bedwyr, two of Arthur's knights, one day espy Dillus, "the greatest robber that ever fled before Arthur," asleep in a wood, dig "a pit under his feet, the largest in the world," and having struck him a violent blow, squeeze him into it.
 "There they twitched out his beard completely with the wooden tweezers, and after that they slew him altogether.
-And from thence they both went to Gelli-wic, in Cornwall, and took the leash made of Dillus Varvawc's beard with them, and they gave it into Arthur's hand.
-Then Arthur composed this Englyn,- Kai made a leash Of Dillus son of Evrei's beard Were he alive, thy death he'd be.
-And thereupon Kai was wroth, so that the warriors of the Island could scarce niake peace between Kai and Arthur.
-And thenceforth, neither in Arthur's troubles, nor for the slaying of his men, would Kai come forward to his aid for And the friendly disposition of Greidwyr,1 Kywyr,2 and Kai.3 It was the worthy practice of the leader of those who delight in broken shields, To resort to the pleasant, and enthusiastic banquets.
+And from thence they both went to Gelliwic, in Cornwall, and took the leash made of Dillus Varvawc's beard with them, and they gave it into Arthur's hand.
+Then Arthur composed this Englyn:

+Kai made a leash Of Dillus son of Evrei's beard; Were he alive, thy death he'd be.
+And the friendly disposition of Greidwyr, Kywyr, and Kai.
+It was the worthy practice of the leader of those who delight in broken shields,

+To resort to the pleasant, and enthusiastic banquets.

 Happy was he who enjoyed them.

 The fierce fort beyond the sea, beyond Menai, Is in a wild region from which I have profited, While lived Owain the Great who owned it; Mead, and wine, and liquor were there, in Gwynedd the white, with its intelligent inhabitants.

 After the hero, who fought a great battle in its defence, What patriot-hero of the houses of excessive whiteness, What sovereign will rule over it?